 This concise 1 day session provides an introduction on how the UK Health and Safety Executive (HSE) expects alarm systems to be managed.
 It helps managers, designers, supervisors and operators understand techniques to recognise and deal with typical human-factor problems involving alarm systems.

 The tuition is aligned with EEMUA 191, the globally accepted and leading guide to good practice for all aspects of alarm systems, issued by the Engineering Equipment and Materials Users Association.
 This publication, developed by users of alarm systems with input from the HSE, gives comprehensive guidance on design, management and procurement.
-A copy of the guide is provided to all delegates on the course.

 Beyond training, we can support engineers with the planning and optimisation of their alarm systems through consultancy, including a Gap Analysis service for rationalisation projects.